EvgeniyLyamin/portfolio_practicum/README.md

-# portfolio_practicum
+# Portfolio_practicum
-Projects completed during the training
+Some projects completed during the training